 7 Dumb Mistakes People Make After No Contact

-Whether you succeed after no contact is largely dependent on you and the choices you make.
+The results of no contact are largely dependent on you and the choices you make.
 It also depends upon how you plan to measure your success.
 Initially, you may think this means reuniting with your loved one.
-Nonetheless, you should remember that getting through your breakup as painlessly as possible, is also a significant achievement.
+Nonetheless, you should remember that getting through your breakup as painlessly as possible is also a significant achievement.

 Finally, it is important to acknowledge that some relationships cannot and should not be repaired.
 This is especially true of controlling and abusive relationships.

-The 7 common mistakes after no contact are as follows:
+The seven most common mistakes after no contact are:

 - Thinking There Are No More Rules